 Luce agrees, “Patients love the program, primary care physicians respect it, and the community paramedics enjoy a level of satisfaction rarely seen in paramedicine.
 A rare case of win, win, win,” he said.

-The study is published online in the Health Services Research Journal.
+The study is published online in the Health Systems Research Journal.